exoticlibraries/libcester/docs/faq.rst

 This ensure that if the directive __BASE_FILE__ is not defined by the compiler the test case will be registered manually.

-Q: why is test_instance->arg value not changing
+Q: Why is test_instance->arg value not changing
 ------------------------------------------------

 In isolated tests the test_instance object is not preserved between the test cases, each test case